You can still enjoy all the festivities of the season and get through the Christmas period without too much impact on your health and waistline.

 Caring for others is an important part of keeping up relationships with people close to you.
 It can even bring you closer together and make you feel good.

-2020 has been a difficult year for us all, and as a team of self-employed practitioners we’re very grateful for your trust and support.
+The last couple of years have been challenging for us all, and as a team of self-employed practitioners we’re very grateful for your trust and support.

 We are helping more people like you with their pain and injuries at a time when the NHS is scaling back regular services to focus on Covid-19.
 If you need help with anything over the Christmas period then please get in touch.

 THANK YOU!
 We hope these tips are a helpful contribution to your Christmas wellbeing.

 We wish you and yours a merry Christmas and a happy, healthy new year.